-The School of Nursing offers two distinct programs which lead towards the Bachelor of Science in Nursing (BSN) degree: the Generic or Basic BSN Program and an Upper Division RN to BSN Program.
+The School of Nursing offers two distinct programs which lead towards the Bachelor of Science in Nursing (BSN) degree: the Generic BSN Program and an Upper Division RN to BSN Program.

 BSN Program - offered at the Jersey City Campus.
 Students are not admitted directly into the BSN Program.
 Students enter the BSN Program at the end of their freshman year, only after successfully completing all requirements for the Pre-Nursing Program.
 Students apply to the Pre-Nursing Program when they apply for admission to the University.
 Transfer students should contact Undergraduate Admissions for specific information regarding admission criteria for the nursing major.
 This program is designed to prepare students who are high school graduates or transfer students from other institutions of higher learning for professional nursing practice.
 The program of study is based in the liberal arts, sciences and humanities.
 Students are admitted to the BSN Program at the end of their freshman year after they have successfully completed the Pre-Nursing Program and have met the requirements for admission to the nursing major.

-All BSN Programs at Saint Peter’s University are accredited by the New Jersey Board of Nursing and the Commission on Collegiate Nursing Education (CCNE) One Dupont Circle, Suite 530 Washington, DC 20036 www.aacn.nche.edu/ccne-accreditation
+All BSN Programs at Saint Peter’s University are accredited by the New Jersey Board of Nursing and the Commission on Collegiate Nursing Education (CCNE) 655 K Street NW, Suite 750 Washington, DC 20001 www.aacn.nche.edu/ccne-accreditation